dsoutw/dWidgets-Android/docs/privacy.md

 Your neighboring WIFI SSID data will only be used on your device.
 It will not be transmitted off the user's device nor shared with a 3rd party.
-You can decline from using the data by not using the components (for example, remove all WIFI SSID rules), or revoking the location permissions.
+You can decline from using the data by disabling the components (for example, remove all WIFI SSID rules), or revoking the location permissions.

 ## 3 Error Report